Cavorter/cavort/content/posts/2006-07-29-video-test-grouper.md

 ---
 <div class='microid-mailto+http:sha1:84be3097e21787f1807929c23c5e571424becdff'>

-    Second video test, this time using <a href="http://www.grouper.com">Grouper</a>.
+    Second video test, this time using [Grouper](http://www.grouper.com).
 Which I think is a really stupid name for a video sharing website.